-Dr. Fusi F.A.C.S.
-M.B.A. has specialized in aesthetic and reconstructive breast procedures for over twenty years.
-He currently serves as a clinical faculty member in the Section of Plastic and Reconstructive Surgery at Yale Medical School.
-Dr. Craig is an experienced board-certified plastic surgeon with additional microsurgery training at MD Anderson Cancer Center in Houston and Connecticut.
+Dr. Craig is an experienced board-certified plastic surgeon with additional microsurgery training at MD Anderson Cancer Center in Houston.
 Both doctors approach reconstructive and aesthetic breast procedures with care that incorporates building personal relationships with Houston patients and precision in surgical technique.
-Dr. Fusi and Dr. Craig have learned from experienced breast surgeons such as Dr. Phillip Blondeel and Dr. Roger Khouri.
+Dr. Craig has learned from experienced breast surgeons such as Dr. Phillip Blondeel and Dr. Roger Khouri.

 What Is a Breast Lift?

 A breast lift is a safe, effective surgery used to restore sagging, uneven breasts, making them firmer and lifting them to a perkier position.
 The surgery, called a mastopexy, also addresses decreased fullness and volume, creating breasts that are plumper and youthful looking.
 A traditional breast lift surgery involves the removal of excess skin, repositioning of the nipple and areola, and also reshaping the breast tissue to create a shape that’s pretty and symmetrical.

 Thousands of women every year elect to have breast lift surgery to resize and reshape their breasts by:

 - Raising and repositioning the areola and nipples.